LibrariesHacked/wuthering-hacks/README.md

 | Library | The name of the library | *Blakelaw* |
 | 2008-04 | The number of issues for the month | *1048* |

-...the columns go on to cover each month in the form of YYYY-MM.

 ### Monthly visits

 | Field | Description | Example |
 | ----- | ----------- | ------- |
 | Library | The name of the library | *Blakelaw* |
 | 2008-04 | The number of visits for the month | *1768* |

-...the columns go on to cover each month in the form of YYYY-MM.

 ### Monthly computer usage